bertonfederico/EpilepticSeizureRecognition/README.md

 ## Ⓜ️ Machine Learning Algorithms: example with Neural Network

-Several Machine Learning algorithms have been carried out, including
+Several Machine Learning algorithms have been carried out, and those that created more significant results are given below:

--   Decision Tree Classifier;
--   Decision Tree Regression;
--   Extra Tree Classifier;
--   Extra Tree Regression;
--   Gaussian Naive Bayes;
--   k-nearest Neighbors;
--   Multi-layout Perception Classifier;
+-   Support Vector Classification.;
 -   Neural Network;
--   Support Vector Classification.

 Let\'s visualize ***Neural Network***.